Martin Coswell : April 9, 2151

 Broderick shrugged.
 “No Martian has ever been proven to have killed another Martian in a court of law.
 I think the killer is from offworld.”

 Broderick doesn’t have any evidence to back that up, besides his longstanding belief in the good will of all Martians.
 And I’ve long since stopped believing in innocence.
 Innocence is just a word people use to keep themselves from feeling bad.
 We’re all guilty.
-Even me.
+Especially me.

 The man in the cell sat with his hands cuffed and bolted to the top of a metal table.
 He’s about five eight, unshaven, super depressed.
 He didn’t even look up at us when we walked in.
 I took one look at him and saw something very familiar.
 Grief.

 “William, I’m Constable Broderick of the Mars Law Authority, and this is Martin Coswell of the Office of Interstellar Security.
-We’d like to ask you few questions, if you’re up to it.”
+We’d like to ask you a few questions, if you’re up to it.”

 Bill looked up at us, barely raising his head to peer half through his eyebrows.
 “She was fucking him… I didn’t know.”